Trickfest/rpn-calc/README.md

     * Deploying initially to a "UAT" environment and then later on deploying to "PROD" when a manual approval step is performed.
     * Blue-Green deployments using Azure Traffic Manager.

+## Calculator Component Layout

+In terms of React components, create the following tree of components:

+* Calculator - the top-level component
+  * Display
+    * Stack
+    * Input Line
+  * Keyboard
+    * Collection of buttons  (as implementation progresses, may futher refine this into either rows and/or types of buttons)

 ## Getting Started

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: